 In Ecuador, for example, coproduced water services play a fundamental role in the supply of drinking and irrigation water, especially to low-income families and small-scale farmers in the highland region.
 The typical pattern, which started to spread in the 1960s and 1970s, involves state agencies and local governments providing materials, machinery, and technical assistance and members of rural and peri-urban communities contributing labour, finance, and local knowledge.
 Community members take responsibility for the delivery of services, drawing on a wide range of collective relations and practices while remaining reliant on periodic contributions from the state and/or non-governmental organisations and overseas development agencies.
 A diverse range of community water associations have emerged through this historical process.

-One important factor that characterised coproduction in Latin America during the pink tide was the increased participation of the state.
+Another important factor that characterised coproduction in Latin America during the pink tide was the increased participation of the state.
 Pink tide governments were elected with mandates to increase public spending and restore public services, and they changed the dynamics of coproduction by providing more contributions, increasing regulatory oversight, and imposing strong central visions for how the outcomes of coproduction would produce new nation-states in line with government ideology.
 The ideas, hopes and dreams of Latin American citizens was another defining aspect of coproduction in the pink tide era.
 Following decades of neglect and decline, they looked to their new governments to respond to their demands and contribute to the rejuvenation of public services through coproduction.

 There were significant advances in this period.
 Still, coproduction was often inhibited by a heavy-hand state-centric approach, which limited gains and generated political tensions.
 Our research into the coproduction of three different public services—water, housing, and waste—in three different countries—Ecuador, Bolivia, and Uruguay—reveals political tensions related to two connected issues – collective autonomy and subject making.